-It doesn’t matter what neighbourhood you’re in – there are threats lurking if you’re a small business owner in Toronto.
+It doesn’t matter what neighborhood you’re in – there are threats lurking if you’re a small business owner in Toronto.
 And buying bars for the windows or fancy locks won’t help.

 The risks your business faces are of the digital variety.
 They include a wide variety of viruses and vulnerabilities within software which allow hackers to access vital information.
 Don’t let your business become a victim – read on to learn about simple steps you can take to protect your company.